MP gets first-hand view of conservation work at local shoot

 As a BASC member, you can play your part in ensuring the association benefits from the best possible governance by voting in this year’s council elections.

-You should have received an election pack in your March/April copy of Shooting and Conservation magazine – please keep it safe.
+An election pack is included within your March/April copy of Shooting and Conservation magazine – please keep it safe as you need it to be able to vote.
 It includes your unique security code, which is needed for online voting, a ballot form, instructions on how to vote to elect your representative to BASC Council and a pre-paid envelope.
-Should you misplace your unique security code, you can request a new one directly from the scrutineer who can be contacted on 0345 209 3770.
-You will be asked to provide your full name, address and membership number.

 There are seven candidates standing for two national seats and one candidate standing for one Northern Ireland seat.
 All votes must be submitted by Monday 19 May at 7.30pm.